lnalborczyk/ESTER/README.md

-itER: computing iterative evidence ratio
+ESTER: Efficient Sequential Testing with Evidence Ratios
 ===

-`itER` is an R package...
+`ESTER` is an R package...

-**Note, at this point `itER` is in active development and should be considered alpha.
+**Note, at this point `ESTER` is in active development and should be considered alpha.
 If you experience any problems, please open an issue on Github.**

 ## Installation